ignite-analytics/website/content/innkjopspotensial/_index.en.md

 ---
     title: Estimate your procurement potential
     mainheading: Estimate your procurement potential
-    description: Estimate the procurement potential for your business by using our procurement savings calculator​
+    description: 'Estimate the procurement potential for your business by using our procurement savings calculator​'
     date: 2019-08-12T14:31:35.000+00:00
     image: "/images/infographics/analytics-2.svg"
     key: 5d4d8ee871b8fc50eb74e1ac